OldhamMade/exemelopy/README.rst

 =========

-exemelopy aims to be an easy-to-use tool for building an XML document from native Python data-types without any intervention; an XML-version of the json_ and simplejson_ modules.
+exemelopy aims to be an easy-to-use tool for building an XML document from native Python data-types without any intervention;
+akin to the json_ and simplejson_ modules, but for XML.

 This package depends on lxml_ to create valid XML output.